The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Conclusions

 \section{Conclusions}

-To analyze the convergence bounds of policy iteration solutions in the paradigm of FMARL, this paper has taken advantage of the advantageous merits of SGD and the features of federated learning to optimize the stochastic policy gradient process.
-Meanwhile, considering that local agents may spend various amounts of time to finish a certain number of sequential Markov state transitions in their respective MDPs, this paper has also theoretically taken into account the discrepancy between the numbers of local updates from different agents when performing the periodic averaging updating at the virtual central agent.
-Besides, to reach a better balance between the system's communication overheads and the model's convergence bound, a utility function has been proposed in this paper, by which we can evaluate the effectiveness of the proposed optimization methods.
-Furthermore, to improve the system's utility value, we have put forward two new optimization methods on top of the variation-aware periodic averaging method.
-By analyzing the theoretic convergence bounds and performing extensive simulations, both effectiveness and efficiency of the developed methods have been verified.
+This paper has taken advantage of the paradigm of FL to improve the policy performance of IRL agents.
+Meanwhile, considering the excessive communication overheads generated between agents and a central server in FL as well as the heterogeneity of independent learning environments faced by IRL agents, this paper has built the framework of FMARL on the basis of the VPA method.
+Moreover, to reach a good balance between the system's resource cost and the model's convergence performance, a novel utility function has been proposed to quantify the convergence bound of the model's error reduction per unit of resource cost.
+Furthermore, to improve the system's utility value, we have put forward two new optimization methods on top of the VPA method.
+By analyzing the theoretical convergence bounds and performing extensive simulations, both effectiveness and efficiency of the developed methods have been verified.

-For future works, we plan to implement the proposed optimization methods in the real-world application scenarios.
-In practice, when there is a large number of participating agents in the system, multiple virtual central agents may exist simultaneously and their organization tends to be hierarchical.
-This is a more complex scenario and requires more careful considerations on the optimization methods.
-Besides, whether the common shared deep neural network can be applied to heterogeneous tasks faced by different agents remains an open question that is worth exploring.
+For future works, we plan to implement the proposed optimization methods in the real-world applications.
+In practice, when there are a large number of participating agents, multiple virtual agents may emerge simultaneously and their organization tends to be hierarchical, which means a more complex scenario and requires more careful considerations on the optimization methods.
+Moreover, we also plan to optimize the aggregation weights for agents with different sample sizes in FL, which promises an effective method to improve the system's performance.
+Besides, it is also interesting to develop more smart means to determine the hyperparameter (e.g., $\eta$).
+Finally, whether the common shared learning model can be applied to heterogeneous tasks faced by different agents remains an open question that is worth exploring.